Last Updated: 9/24/2021

-This Data Processing Agreement (“DPA”), which includes the Standard Contractual Clauses adopted by the European Commission, as applicable, reflects the parties’ agreement with respect to the terms governing the Processing of Personal Data under the Ally Terms of Service or other written agreement referencing this DPA (the “Agreement”) between Ally Technologies, Inc. (“Ally”) and the customer that is party to the Agreement (“Customer”).
+This Data Processing Agreement (“DPA”), which includes the UK Standard Contractual Clauses and the EEA Standard Contractual Clauses, as applicable, reflects the parties’ agreement with respect to the terms governing the Processing of Personal Data under the Ally Terms of Service , Service Subscription Agreement, Ally Order Form, or other written agreement referencing the Terms of Service or this DPA (the “Agreement”) between Ally Technologies, Inc. (“Ally” or “Processor”) and the customer that is party to the Agreement (“Customer” or “Controller”).
 This DPA is incorporated into and made a part of the Agreement.
-Please contact us at [email protected] if you need a signed copy of this DPA for your records.
+Please contact us at email@example.com if you need a signed copy of this DPA for your records.

 We periodically update this DPA.
 If you have an active Ally subscription, we will let you know when we do via an email or in-app notification.